Does New Hampshire have state overtime laws that are different from federal law?

 Email: [email protected]

-The Department of Labor can hold a hearing and make a decision, awarding you the wages you are owed, additional damages, and attorneys' fees and costs.
+The Department of Labor can hold a hearing and decide to award you the wages you are owed, additional damages, and attorneys' fees and costs.
 Your employer may appeal that decision if (s)he wishes.

 What are my time deadlines?

 Do not delay in contacting the New Hampshire Department of Labor, either by filling out a wage claim form or contacting them for more information.
 There are strict time limits in which charges of wage-and-hour violations must be filed.
-In order for the Department of Labor to act on your behalf, you must file your wage claim within 36 months (three years).
+In order for the Department of Labor to act on your behalf, you must file your wage claim within three years.
 However, as you might have other legal claims with shorter deadlines, do not wait to file your claim until your time limit is close to expiring.
-You may wish to consult with an attorney prior to filing your claim, if possible.
-However, if you are unable to find an attorney who will assist you, it is not necessary to have an attorney to file your claim with the New Hampshire Department of Labor.
+It may be helpful to consult with an attorney prior to filing your claim, but it is not necessary to have an attorney to file your claim with the New Hampshire Department of Labor.

 How can I or my attorney pursue a claim in court in New Hampshire?

 If you wish, it is possible, instead of filing a wage claim with the state Department of Labor, to sue for wages that your employer owes you.
 You can sue in any court of competent jurisdiction in the state (state court is the most obvious place if this is your only claim).
 As with the Department of Labor, the court can grant you the wages you are owed, additional damages, costs, and attorneys' fees.
 The statute of limitations appears to be three years for such a claim.
-While it is recommended that you find a lawyer before proceeding in state court, you can do so on your own as well.
-See http://www.nh.gov/judiciary/sitewidelinks/faqindex.htm#REPRESENTING%20YOURSELF%20IN%20COURT.
+While it is recommended that you find a lawyer before proceeding in state court, you can learn how to represent yourself as well.

 State Labor Agency